parmentelat/asynciojobs/README.md

 ### Limiting the number of simultaneous jobs

-`run()` accepts an optional argument `jobs_window` that allows to specify a maximum number of jobs running simultaneously.
+A `Scheduler` has a `jobs_window` attribute that allows to specify a maximum number of jobs running simultaneously.

 When `jobs_windows` is not specified or `0`, it means no limit is imposed on the running jobs.